Hernán Cortés: Early life

-Cortés was born in 1485 in the town of Medellín, then a village in the Kingdom of Castile, now a municipality of the modern-day province of Badajoz in Extremadura, Spain.
-His father, Martín Cortés de Monroy, born in 1449 to Rodrigo or Ruy Fernández de Monroy and his wife María Cortés, was an infantry captain of distinguished ancestry but slender means.
-Hernán's mother was Catalína Pizarro Altamirano.
+Cortés was born around 1485 in the town of Medellín, Extremadura, a poor and desolate province of the Kingdom of Castile.
+His father was Martín Cortés an hidalgo of distinguished ancestry but slender means.
+Bartolomé de las Casas, who knew Cortés's father, wrote that he was "a very poor and humble squire, although an Old Christian and they say a nobleman".
+His mother was Catalína Pizarro.
+Through her mother, Leonor Sanchez Pizzaro, Hernán was a distant relation to Francisco Pizzaro, the conqueror of the Inca Empire.

-Through his mother, Hernán was second cousin once removed of Francisco Pizarro, who later conquered the Inca Empire of modern-day Peru (and not to be confused with another Francisco Pizarro, who joined Cortés to conquer the Aztecs).
-Cortés' maternal grandmother, Leonor Sánchez Pizarro Altamirano, was first cousin of Pizarro's father Gonzalo Pizarro y Rodriguez.
-Through his father, Hernán was related to Nicolás de Ovando, the third governor of Hispaniola.
-His paternal great-grandfather was Rodrigo de Monroy y Almaraz, 5th Lord of Monroy.

 According to his biographer and chaplain, Francisco López de Gómara, Cortés was pale and sickly as a child.
 At the age of 14, he was sent to study Latin under an uncle in Salamanca.
-Later historians have misconstrued this personal tutoring as time enrolled at the University of Salamanca.
+Later historians have misconstrued this personal tutoring as time spent enrolled at the University of Salamanca.

 After two years, Cortés returned home to Medellín, much to the irritation of his parents, who had hoped to see him equipped for a profitable legal career.
 However, those two years in Salamanca, plus his long period of training and experience as a notary, first in Valladolid and later in Hispaniola, gave him knowledge of the legal codes of Castile that he applied to help justify his unauthorized conquest of Mexico.

 At this point in his life, Cortés was described by Gómara as ruthless, haughty, and mischievous.
 The 16-year-old youth had returned home to feel constrained by life in his small provincial town.
 By this time, news of the exciting discoveries of Christopher Columbus in the New World was streaming back to Spain.

 Early career in the New World

 Plans were made for Cortés to sail to the Americas with a family acquaintance and distant relative, Nicolás de Ovando, the newly appointed Governor of Hispaniola.
 (This island is now divided between Haiti and the Dominican Republic).
-Cortés suffered an injury and was prevented from traveling.
+Cortés suffered an injury and was prevented from travelling.
 He spent the next year wandering the country, probably spending most of his time in Spain's southern ports of Cádiz, Palos, Sanlucar, and Seville.
 He finally left for Hispaniola in 1504 and became a colonist.